Which are the best matched betting bank accounts and other payment methods to use in 2019?

 Over the last few years, matched betting has changed a lot.

-More betting customers are moving online which has lead to bookies developing their online platforms.
+More betting customers are moving online which has led to bookies developing their online platforms.
 That includes the number of different payment methods they offer.

-There’s such a large range of payment methods it can be confusing which one you should use when opening new betting accounts.
+There’s such a large range of payment methods and bank accounts it can be confusing which one you should use when opening new betting accounts.

-Do you open a separate bank account for matched betting, should you use PayPal etc.
+Do you open a separate bank account for matched betting, should you use PayPal, Skrill etc?

 Different types of payment method

-The bookies want to appeal to as many customers as possible and that means offering a wide range of different payment options:
+The bookies want to appeal to as many customers as possible and that means offering a wide range of different payment options.
+Here are just some of the options for punters:

 - Debit and credit cards